 Other clients believe that it is important to have an attorney that is accessible and can answer relevant questions as the case progresses.
 They believe being informed about the status of their case is of the utmost importance.
 Doing your best to investigate how a law firm operates on a day-to-day basis will go a long way in helping you to choose the best attorney for your case.

 Another factor may involve whether or not your attorney represents both insurance companies and injured workers.
 While our firm represents only the injured worker, many firms represent both insurance companies and injured workers.
 Many clients don’t feel comfortable retaining an attorney who actually represents insurance companies on other matters.
 This is a personal decision but it is always a good question to ask before retaining an attorney.

-Proving Your Injury Case
+How to Prove Your Injury Case

 In the eyes of the law, every personal injury case, regardless of the circumstances leading to the injury, is a “negligence” case.

-First you must establish that the defendant (the person or entity you claim is responsible for your injuries) owed you a legal duty of care.
+First, you must establish that the defendant (the person or entity you claim is responsible for your injuries) owed you a legal duty of care.
 This duty arises out of the relationship between you and the defendant.

 For example, a driver owes a duty of care to his passengers, to other drivers, and to the pedestrians and cyclists with whom he shares the road.
 A store owner has a duty to keep his premises clean

 and safe for customers.
 A doctor owes his patients a duty of care based on his superior medical knowledge and training.
 As a practical matter, the “duty” element usually is easy to establish.